What is Eutelsat OneWeb Satellite Internet?

 Icon Time To Read6 min read

-OneWeb is a low Earth orbit (LEO) satellite internet provider partly owned by the UK government.
-The company has recently finished its satellite constellation and is currently rolling out internet connectivity in certain areas, but the OneWeb satellite internet business model is based on selling services to telcos and other business partners, not consumers directly.
+Eutelsat OneWeb is a low-Earth orbit (LEO) satellite internet provider partly owned by the UK government.
+The company recently completed its satellite constellation and is rolling out internet connectivity in certain areas.
+However, the company sells its services to telcos and other business partners, not directly to consumers.

-If you need reliable satellite internet in the meantime, check out our satellite internet service comparison below or search for providers in your area using our search box.
+In the meantime, if you need reliable satellite internet, check out our satellite internet service comparison below or use our search box to find providers in your area.

 Check out other satellite internet providers near you